 Seedorf, who retired in 2014 after a decorated career that included stints at clubs including AC Milan and Real Madrid, set up the company in 2004.

-As well as two restaurants in Milan, it has branches in Porto Cervo, the French Alps and Rome, with the latter opening earlier this month.
+As well as two restaurants in Milan, it has branches in Porto Cervo, the French Alps and Rome.

 Brand Beckham has been one of the most successful to ever come out of football.

-Even though he hung up his boots five years ago, old Golden Balls remains one of the most recognisable sportsmen on the planet, with endorsements in everything from Adidas and Armani to Samsung and H&M managed via his image rights company Footwork Productions.
+Even though he hung up his boots in 2013, old Golden Balls remains one of the most recognisable sportsmen on the planet, with endorsements in everything from Adidas and Armani to Samsung and H&M managed via his image rights company Footwork Productions.

 But it’s not just other companies the former Manchester United and Real Madrid ace is promoting, as he has become something of an entrepreneur himself along with wife Victoria Beckham.